 - Here is the sleep mask turned right side out.

-- Use your fingers or a corner turner to push out all of the edges.
-Press.
+- Use your fingers or a corner-turner to push out all of the edges.
+Give the sleeping mask a good press.
 Fold in the seam allowance on the top of the sleep mask and pin.
-You can either slip stitch the opening closed like I did, or topstitch all around the sleep mask with your sewing machine to close the gap.
+You can either slip stitch with hand sewing the opening closed like I did, or topstitch all around the sleep mask with your sewing machine to close the gap.

 - Give the sleep mask one final press and sweet dreams!
 Here is the finished DIY sleep mask in solar system print fabric.